matth-x/MicroOcpp/README.md

 You can also process the original payload from the CS using the `payload` object.

-### Transaction and Session management

-In practice, there are a couple of prerequisites for OCPP-transactions.
-The library abstracts them into two conditions:
-1) The electric connection between the EVSE and EV is established and safe
-2) The user is identified, authorized and shows the intention to charge the vehicle

-Your hardware integration is fully responsible for Condition (1).
-To make the OCPP library aware about the safe connection, set a callback function with `setConnectorPluggedSampler(std::function<bool()> connectorPlugged)`.
-Condition (2) is handled by both the hardware integration and the OCPP library.
-To make the library aware about Condition (2) use the functions `beginSession(const char *idTag)` and `endSession()`.
-Note that internally, the OCPP library uses the same functions if it receives a `RemoteStartTransaction` request, or stops a transaction for any reason.

-In return, the function `bool ocppPermitsCharge()` notifies your hardware implementation if the OCPP transaction is engaged and the EVSE can charge the EV ultimately.

-Alternatively, you can manage OCPP transactions by yourself using `startTransaction(const char *idTag)` and `stopTransaction()`.

 *To get started quickly with or without EVSE hardware, you can flash the sketch in `examples/SECC` onto your ESP.
 That example mimics a full OCPP communications controller as it would look like in a real charging station.
 You can build a charger prototype based on that example or just view the internal state using the device monitor.*

 ## Dependencies